funkeinteraktiv/cogran/README.md

 ## Options

-You can specify these cli options (you can also see the options if you run CoGran:
+You can specify these options (you can also see the options if you run CoGran:

 ```
 $ cogran